 The Democracy Restoration Act is an essential component of the bipartisan effort to ensure that persons released from prison are given a second chance to become contributing members of society.
-NACDL stands ready to assist you in your efforts to enact this crucial legislation.
+Please support this effort by joining the bill as a cosponsor.